Wood Burning Stove Installation. ( we are based in North Wiltshire and offer installations local to us only )

 Grants for Stove Installation ( this is not available for room heaters )

-As some wood burning appliances are judged to be the most cost effective microgeneration technology with energy saving potential, the Low Carbon Buildings Programme LCBP from the Department of Energy & Climate Change offers home owners grants for wood fuelled heating system installation and environmentally friendly automated wood pellet fed heaters, a maximum of £1,500 or 30% of the cost is available, Stoves to You offers advice and guidance on grant application.
+As some wood burning appliances are judged to be the most cost effective microgeneration technology with energy saving potential, the Low Carbon Buildings Programme LCBP from the Department of Energy & Climate Change offers home owners grants for wood fuelled heating system installation and environmentally friendly automated wood pellet fed heaters, a maximum of £1,500 or 30% of the cost is available.

 DIY Stove Installation - Not Recommended, please use a qualified HETAS engineer.